40.030: Sick and Bereavement Leave for Classified Employees

 - to carry forward the total sick leave balance for future anticipated state employment (see part (G)(9) of this policy).

 An appropriate statement documenting the election will be made available to the employee, and university human resources will determine the amount of hours to be paid.
-Payment will be made in a lump sum and included in the employee's final pay (if the appropriate forms are received in payroll soon enough — otherwise, as soon as practicable after that; see also policy 40.031).
+Payment will be made in a lump sum and included in the pay after the employee's final regular pay (if the appropriate forms are received in payroll soon enough — otherwise, as soon as practicable after that; see also policy 40.031).
 Payment will be subject to normal payroll deductions, excluding OPERS contributions and dues to an employee organization.
 The conversion option does not apply to any employee who resigns his or her position and elects to retire at some later date.

-In the event of the death of an employee with ten or more years of creditable state service, one-half of the employee's accrued but unused sick leave will be paid to the employee's survivors in accordance with Section 2113.04 of the Revised Code, or to the employee's estate, not to exceed pay for sixty days.
+In the event of the death of an employee with ten or more years of creditable state service, one-half of the employee's accrued but unused sick leave will be paid to the employee's survivors in accordance with section 2113.04 of the Revised Code, or to the employee's estate, not to exceed pay for sixty days.
 Payment will be based upon the employee's rate of pay at the time of death.

 - Sick leave hours used are deducted from sick leave balances and will be paid only if sick leave credit is available.
 Accumulation, use, and current balance are shown on the employee's bi-weekly pay check stub.